Ringo on the train | SWFTA Collection @ The Box, Plymouth

 Apart from the opening scenes at Marylebone, all the train action happened on board the train so it didn’t matter where it went, they just needed a decent length journey to be able to get the necessary shots.

 The Studios chartered trains for five days in total, from Monday 2 to Thursday 5 and then Monday 9 March and the trains headed west from London.
-Newton Abbot was on of the destinations.
+Newton Abbot was one of the destinations.

 The Beatles' train visited Newton Abbot at least twice – a reporter from the Herald Express saw it on Thursday 5 – reporting that there had been no fans waiting when the train arrived.